Moving floor: How it works

 The moving floor is divided into three sets of narrow floor slats, with every third slat connected together, hydraulically powered to move forward and backward either in unison, or alternately.
 When all three sets move in unison, the load is moved upon them in the direction the operator wishes.
 Slat retraction (during which the load does not move) is accomplished by moving only one set of slats at a time.
 (The friction of the load on the two stationary sets of slats keeps the load from moving while a single set of slats alternately slides past.)

 Use in a trailer

 Optionally, the semi-trailer may include a movable front wall with a rubber flap at the bottom extending onto the floor, or simply a movable flap or tarp at the front of the trailer bed on which the material is loaded.
-During unloading of loose material, either of these will ensure that nothing is left behind, almost or completely eliminating having to sweep the floor.
+During unloading of loose material, either of these will ensure that nothing is left behind, almost or eliminating having to sweep the floor.

 It takes about 5 to 15 minutes to unload a full 13.6 m trailer, taking less manpower, equipment and time than without the system.
 The operator can enter a narrow low gate and dump the load inside a building.
 With a conventional tipper (or dump truck) as well as a dump trailer, that is often not possible.
 It is also possible to handle a full-width or full-length pallets, without opening the sides of the trailer.